 So this is how to make Enchiladas!
 Once you have decided on which Enchilada recipe and prepared your fillings, you can get going on the fun part!
 The sprinkling and wrapping!

 - Spread a spoonful of the sauce around each Street Taco Wrap, keeping about half back for pouring on top at the end.
 Top with whichever meat or meat substitute you have chosen, followed by a handful of cheese.

 - Roll each one up and assemble (seam facing down) in an oiled oven proof dish.
 Pour the remaining sauce on top, finish with the remaining cheese and bake for 20 minutes until golden.
 Serve sprinkled with the remaining coriander leaves.

 Please see here for our Enchilada Recipes.

 How To Make Enchilada Sauce?

 Now for the all important sauce!
+This is the most crucial part of any Enchilada recipe.
 The main ingredients for this are tinned chopped tomatoes, tomato puree, onion, garlic, and fresh coriander.
 But don’t forget the star ingredient for added kick – either our Chipotle Paste or Smoky Chipotle Taco & Fajita Mix.

 - Heat a little olive oil in a frying pan, add the onion, garlic, coriander stalks and either 2tsp of Smoky Chipotle Taco & Fajita Mix or our Chipotle Paste, and season with salt and pepper.
 Fry for about 5 minutes until the onions have softened.